rapid7/austin.rb-trust-issues/README.md

 #### Learn you some nmap and ncat/socat

-nmap and its cousin ncat (netcat) can do all kinds of things. nmap is used to enumerate hosts and their services. ncat (netcat) and its more powerful cousin socat, are used to make arbitrary network connections or more generically, to move data around on different kinds of named pipes.
+nmap and its friend ncat (netcat) can do all kinds of things. nmap is used to enumerate hosts and their services. ncat (netcat) and its more powerful cousin socat, are used to make arbitrary network connections or more generically, to move data around on different kinds of named pipes.